 President Dennis C. Maher was born and raised in Brooklyn, New York.
 He arrived in Hawaii 30 years ago and made the Islands his home.
 He is currently the Corporate Director of Facilities and Construction for The Sullivan Family of Companies.
 He is also President and CEO of Genus Hospitality Group Hawaii, a consulting firm.

 Mr. Maher also serves the community in other ways as Vice President and Treasurer for the Hawaii Hotel Visitor Industry Security Association and as a Director of Hawaii Lodging and Tourism Associations Engineers Advisory Council.
 Lastly, he is married and a father of five children, his youngest being on the Autism Spectrum.

 Jeffrey Krepps (Vice President)

 Jeffrey Krepps has over 20 years of professional experience developing systems that support individuals with autism, both nationally and in the State of Hawai’i.
 Currently, Jeffrey is working on building out a clinical mental health start-up, focusing on telepractice platform service delivery.
 Previously, Jeffrey served as the National Director of Strategy and Development for BAYADA Behavioral Health and Habilitation.
 Jeffrey has successfully developed the following organizational units: Nursefinders Behavioral Health, BAYADA Habilitation (Hawai’i), BAYADA Educational Services, and BAYADA Applied Behavior Analysis.
 He has worked with BAYADA to create autism centers on both Oahu and Maui.
 In addition, Jeffrey has several years of international health care consulting experience in business development and planning with Healthvisions NZ.
-Taking pride in the ability to build community relationships, he has been involved with various community organizations.
+Taking pride in his ability to build community relationships, he has been involved with various community organizations.
 Jeffrey has founded the Special Education Provider Alliance (SEPA).
 He has served as Co-Chair of the Leeward Community Children’s Council and the Vice-Chair of the Puna Community Development Action Committee.
 He has been an active participant in the Special Education Advisory Council and more recently the Hui for Educational Excellence.
 Jeff is originally from Pennsylvania but has called Hawai’i home for 21 years.
 He has lived throughout the state and currently resides in Kailua-Kona.